How to Create and Send a Text/SMS Message

 This feature will be enabled by default.
 You can enable or disable this feature at any time by selecting the "Numbers" category from the column on the left of your 800.com account and clicking the SMS toggle on or off for a specific number.
 Make sure your number is Verified before attempting to send any text messages.

-2. Send a Text/SMS Messages
+2. View and Send your Text/SMS Messages

 To send messages from your 800.com Dashboard go to the "Inbox" tab and select "Start a Conversation".
 A text box will appear and you can select the number you want to send From and where you want it to send to.
-Tehn just type your message and hit "Send SMS".
+Then just type your message and hit "Send SMS".

 **SMS messages are limited to 160 characters, per message.
 If a message exceeds 160 characters, it will be sent as multiple messages.
 Toll Free MMS messages are limited to 525 kb and Local MMS messages are limited to 3.5 MB.

 Make sure your notifications are setup in your Number Settings, if you would like to get notified via text or email to your forwarded phone number and/or email.
+If you have the app, you will automatically be alerted via in-app notification as well.

 Our plans also include the ability to configure Mass Texting/Campaigns which include specific number of credits according to the plan for which you are enrolled (50 for Personal, 500 for Unlimited, and 1000 for Pro).
 All additional credits are charged at a rate of $0.06 a piece.